National Cemetery Administration

 Although stanzas from Theodore O’Hara’s elegiac poem, “Bivouac of the Dead,” are inscribed on iron tablets found throughout some of the oldest units of this country’s national cemeteries, there is little public recognition of this poet-soldier and his long-lived literary contribution to the memorialization of fallen troops.
 O’Hara’s military service bridged the period from the Mexican War, whose action inspired the poem, to the Civil War, which led him to places where some of the first cemeteries were created.
 An elegy, or elegiac poem, expresses feelings of melancholy, sorrow or lamentation—especially for a person or persons who are dead.
 It may seem unusual that verse written about heroes of the relatively remote Mexican conflict was appropriated for the Civil War more than a decade later, but “Bivouac” had captivated the attention of a patriotic nation and would continue to do so for decades to come.
 Quartermaster General Montgomery C. Meigs (1816-92) recognized its solemn appeal and directed that lines from “Bivouac” grace the entrance to Arlington National Cemetery.

-O’Hara was born in Danville, Kentucky, on February 11, 1820; thereafter his Irish Catholic family moved to Frankfort, Kentucky.
-Comfortable and able with academic study, his education was punctuated by accolades for his writing and oratory skills, which prompted O’Hara to study law.
-By 1845 he was employed at the U.S. Treasury in the nation’s capital.
-As a captain promoted to brevet-major, he saw combat in the Mexican War (1846-48), including the Battle of Buena Vista; he served again in the conflict with Cuba (1850-51) until suffering an injury at the Battle of Cardenas.
-For the next decade O’Hara’s career returned to one of words, and he served as editor of the Mobile Register, Louisville Times, and Frankfort Yeoman, sequentially.
+O'Hara was probably born in Frankfort, Kentucky, on February 11, 1820, where his Irish Catholic family lived.
+Comfortable and able with academic study, his education was punctuated by accolades for his writing and oratory skills, which prompted O'Hara to study law.
+By 1845 he was employed at the U.S. Treasury in the nation's capital.
+As a captain promoted to brevet-major, he saw combat in the Mexican War (1846-48), including the Battle of Buena Vista.
+He served again in the conflict with Cuba (1850-51) until suffering an injury at the Battle of Cardenas.
+For the next decade O'Hara's career returned to one of words, and he served as editor of the Mobile Register, Louisville Times, and Frankfort Yeoman, sequentially.
 Volunteering for active duty again in the Civil War, O’Hara served in the Confederate Army as a colonel in command of the 12th Alabama regiment, and subsequently saw action at Shiloh and Stones River in Tennessee.
 After the war he briefly took up residence in the vicinity of Guerrytown (Barbour County), Alabama, but he soon fell ill and died on June 6, 1867.
 Described as a handsome bachelor, O’Hara spent his life traveling from place to place and never owned a home.
 This itinerant lifestyle of journalist and soldier may have masked frequent bouts with depression and an addiction to alcohol, according to some accounts.
 Upon his death at age 47, O’Hara’s body was initially buried in Columbus, Georgia.

 Although O’Hara wrote “Bivouac” as a remembrance of the many casualties suffered by the Second Kentucky Regiment of Foot Volunteers who fought at the Battle of Buena Vista, the verse was produced as part of the dedication ceremony for a monument erected to these men long after the confrontation.
 The battle of February 22-23, 1847, saw 4,759 Americans under the command of General Zachary Taylor repulse an estimated force of 18,000 Mexicans led by President Antonio Lopez de Santa Anna.
 More Americans fell at Buena Vista—267 killed and 456 wounded—than any other battle in the war, which concluded with the United States compensating Mexico for the ceded Texas, and New Mexico and California becoming U.S. territories.